montana-knowledge-management/digital-twin-distiller/docs/digital-twins/readme.md

 - how to build a callable API with the model,
 - how to encapsulate with Docker images

+The final model can be viewed at `examples/fem_simulations/FrozenPermeability`.

 ## Creating a model